Gazroh87/mighty_machine/README.md

 White, black and dark shades of blue are the primary colours used for the web app's frontend.

+Examples of colour usage:

 #### White
+* Background
+* General buttons
 #### Black
+* Majority of text
+* General buttons
 #### Dark shades of blue
+* Delivery banner
+* Shop Now button hover/active/focus states
+* Update links
+* Breadcrumbs
 #### Secondary
 #### Success
+* Buttons for adding product(s) to the shopping cart
+* Success toasts
 #### Danger
+* Removing/deleting
+* Error toasts
 #### Warning
+* Edit buttons
 #### Dark (off black)

 ### Typography

+* My website uses two fonts from the [Google Fonts](https://fonts.google.com/) library called Iceland and Roboto.
+* 'Iceland' is used for most headings, some nav links and as part of the logo design.
+Roboto is used for all other text.
+* These fonts are imported via the head element of the base HTML file.
+* Sans-serif is the fallback font if for some reason the above fonts can't be imported into the site correctly.
+* Both fonts are very popular in the developer world and are also easy enough to read, so they are both attractive and appropriate.

 ## Strategy